Sharks, Cuts, and Fields... Inspiration for Digitization

 Collaboration makes the value in the value chain

-Verna Fields isn’t a household name unless you worked in the motion picture industry, or film is your hobby.
+Her name isn’t a household name unless you worked in the motion picture industry, or film is your hobby.
+But Vernal Fields was the brilliant muse to Hollywood greats.
 The young man in the photo above is indeed a household name.
 Kneeling on the Martha's Vineyard sand 45 years ago, he’s flanked by several of the film’s team.
 Verna is on the far right side.
 She was the movie editor, coaching and steering the narrative’s flow through bits and pieces on celluloid.
 Her genius not only inspired and taught many great directors, but she was a major force in delivering a product in Universal Studio’s value chain – a product that's widely considered the greatest monster movie ever made.

 Verna knew how to sustain that narrative flow, to sustain the attention and urgency, to drive toward the story line's resolution.
 She was disciplined and thoughtful, empathetic of the audience, as she determined what was priority among the ocean of film clips -- just as you must sift through oceans of info and data in your digital program.

 If you think the editor is some guy who clips scenes together like a robot, taking orders from a director, then you diminish the value of the cutter’s role.
 Cutting in our digital world is another way of prioritizing.
-Digital transformations are about building a mindset, not interminably gathering every single workflow and movement in the firm; otherwise, you’d never be done.
+Digital transformations are about building a mindset, not interminably gathering every single workflow element and movement in the firm; otherwise, you’d never be done.
 Your digital roadmaps will drive a transitional culture, employees who are always thinking of new means to automate.
-Understand what is automated among competitors, and what the feasible, expedited next step entails.
+Understand what is automated among competitors, and what are feasible, expedited next steps.

-Every team member adds to the innovation.
+Every team member (and every competitor!) adds to the innovation.
 Remember the scene in Jaws as Chief Brody (played by Roy Scheider) is sitting on his beach chair, watching the waves.
 Suddenly the little Kitner boy is attacked.
-The moment of horror is captured in Brody’s face -- in an eerie vortex of shock.
+That moment of horror is captured in Brody’s face -- in an eerie vortex of shock.
 The visual technique is called the reverse zoom, where the camera is physically pulled away from the subject while simultaneously zooming the lens inward.
 It wasn't created on this shoot.
-It was the brainchild of Irmin Roberts, a second-unit cameraman for Hitchcock’s film Vertigo, nearly twenty years prior..
+It was the brainchild of Irmin Roberts, a second-unit cameraman for Hitchcock’s film Vertigo, nearly twenty years prior.

 If it appears that I’ve understated Steven Spielberg’s magnificent leadership, that would be a pity.
 Although just in his late 20s, this tour-de-force, shark movie foreshadowed his brilliance as a director.
 Nevertheless, the success is a team success.
 The greatness in your own leadership is embracing “the best of the best” ideas among the team.
 While Peter Benchley wrote the god-awful novel (I won’t get started on that) he was also co-screenwriter for the film.
 And he had plenty of help.
 Assisting in the screenplay were Carl Gottlieb and uncredited Howard Shackler, and.... others!
 There was ideation in every scene.
 The famous USS Indianapolis speech, chillingly delivered by actor Robert Shaw, was largely reworked and rewritten by Shaw himself.